 A handful of potential buyers have already thrown their names into the ring as prospective buyers of Alinta.
 Most notably, APA Group has teamed up with former parent AGL Energy in a joint-purchase agreement that would see Alinta’s retail business handed over to AGL, while the pipes and generation assets would go to APA.
-However, AGL and APA are competing against a number of Chinese parties, which reportedly include China Huadian Corporation, the China Shenhua Energy Company and Beijing Clean Energy – not that these names will mean much to most Aussie consumers.
+However, AGL and APA are competing against a number of Chinese parties, which reportedly include China Huadian Corporation, China Shenhua and Beijing Jingneng Clean Energy – not that these names will mean much to most Aussie consumers.

 What does this mean for Alinta customers?
 Well, it might sound frightening to hear that your energy provider is being sold off, but fortunately the effect on customers should be minimal – at least in the short term.
 Whether or not Alinta will continue to trade under its existing name remains to be seen and may depend on who buys the company.